Homemade - Kuttu Roti (1 piece)

 How to consume Homemade - Kuttu Roti without glucose spikes

-Add a generous portion of non-starchy vegetables like broccoli, spinach, or bell peppers to your meal.
-These can help slow down the absorption of glucose.
+Add non-starchy vegetables such as spinach, broccoli, or bell peppers to your meal.
+These vegetables can help moderate the absorption of carbohydrates.

 Drink Water

-Ensure you stay well-hydrated, as water consumption can aid in the digestion and regulation of blood sugar levels.
+Ensure you are well-hydrated by drinking water before or during your meal.
+Proper hydration can aid in the digestion process and help maintain stable blood sugar levels.

-Engaging in light physical activity, such as a short walk, after your meal can help lower blood glucose levels more quickly.
+Engage in light physical activity, such as a short walk, after eating.
+This can help your muscles use the glucose more efficiently, lowering blood sugar levels.

 Discover